gpsietzema/mab-recommendations/roadmap.md

 - [ ] Welcome widget
 - [ ] Links widget
 - [ ] Preview-widget which links to Extras
+- [ ] Implementing A11Y (Wayne/John from MODX) after Resources are finished

 MODX 3.1
 ---------